fxdx/WeatherProject/README.md

-Weather forecast (actual also) using OpenWeatherMap, numpy and matplotlib
+Actual weather and forecast with basic user interface using matplotlib, OpenWeatherMap API and Kivy.